 There are lots of rules to obey.
-These might include: what color you paint your house, how high the grass in your lawn can grow, as well as the types of vehicle you can own and where you park them.
-Some people like the rules, they can help keep up the property prices, but if you prefer individuality and self expression to uniformity, or just have a more laid back approach, you may well struggle.
+These might include what color you can paint your house, how high the grass in your lawn can grow, as well as the types of vehicle you can own and where you can park them.
+Some people like the rules since they can help keep up the property prices, but if you prefer individuality and self-expression to uniformity, or just have a more laid back approach, you may well struggle.

 4. Social Isolation

 Gated communities tend to operate like islands since interaction with the people in the surrounding areas tends to be limited.
 That's part of the point of them, of course, but it can lead to a sense of isolation.
 Some gated neighborhoods have a strong sense of community, which can more than make up for any negatives, but this can't be relied upon.
 Residents who don't have family and old friends nearby can find it difficult.